rewardenv/reward/docs/index.md

     changelog
 ```

-Under the hood `docker-compose` is used to control everything which Reward runs
+Under the hood `docker compose` is used to control everything which Reward runs
 (shared services as well as per-project containers) via the Docker Engine.

 ## Join the Community